Systemic-Labs/Perfect-Stack/README.md

  ***

 ### `Target Platform`
-> `Mobile:` Targeting only mobile devices and native functions/apps => use Flutter(cross platform), or other native SDKs of the devices.
+> `Native/Mobile:`  SDK's of Android, iOS,... such as Flutter. if you highly focused on new abilities and specific devices, usecase Ex: 3D games.
-> `Web:` But if your development target is web/communication based, not low-level/system dependent, and not under vendor lockin or limitations  then use the web, and mobile SDK's if required such as Tauri or "Capacitor" for web, mobile, desktop development.
+> `Web:` If the development target is web/communication based, not low-level/system dependent, and not under vendor lockin or limitations then use the web platform, which has most use cases, most open and is cross-platform. server, web, mobile, desktop development.
 > `System:` In case you require system/low level processing, high performance processing/capacity(*or to save cost*) then must plan server systems, a custom solution best fit the job, a custom HW/SW stack, programming languages, libs,... a best fit eco-system for the job.

 #### Learning tips